CodeDynasty-dev/Jetpath/docs/docs/error-handling.md

 # Error Handling

 Robust error handling is essential for creating reliable and user-friendly APIs.
-JetPath encourages centralizing error handling logic within your **middleware**, providing a consistent way to catch errors, log them, and send standardized responses to the client.
+Jetpath encourages centralizing error handling logic within your **middleware**, providing a consistent way to catch errors, log them, and send standardized responses to the client.

 ---

 ## Philosophy

-Instead of scattering `try...catch` blocks throughout your route handlers for common errors, JetPath's approach relies on:
+Instead of scattering `try...catch` blocks throughout your route handlers for common errors, Jetpath's approach relies on:

 1.  **Signaling Errors:** Using `ctx.throw()` or standard `throw new Error()` within route handlers or preceding middleware logic when something goes wrong.
 2.  **Centralized Catching:** Intercepting these thrown errors within the **post-handler function returned by your middleware**.